 Burgeoning managers need an opportunity to learn the skills they need to target specific management challenges and engage effectively with their teams.

-This is exactly what our Foundation Leadership Programme was designed for.
+This is exactly what our Management Development Programme was designed for.
 To arm new and untrained managers with skills and tools so they have the ability and confidence to face challenges head-on and get results.